pandadelphin/babylonjs-typescript-webpack-starter/README.md

-A starter template for Projects using webpack typescript and BabylonJS
+A starter template for projects that should use webpack, typescript and BabylonJS.